alicebizeul/alicebizeul.github.io/_pages/home.md

 <!-- <div style="display: flex; align-items: center; gap: 20px;"> -->
 <div markdown="1">

   I am a Doctoral Student at [ETH Zürich](https://ethz.ch/) and an [ETH AI Center](https://ai.ethz.ch/) fellow.
-In 2023/2024, I was an intern at [Amazon Research](https://www.amazon.science) in Tübingen, Germany.
+In 2024, I was an intern at [Amazon Research](https://www.amazon.science) in Tübingen, DE.

   I am broadly interested in **representation learning, (probabilistic) self-supervised (SSL) methods and generative modelling**, more specifically **understanding** how current methods work and leverage this knowledge to **build better representations**.